 The Salmonella Question

-As you know we only do 5 samples raw unprocessed in our salmonella research and not on our seasoned c.q. marinated items.
+As you know we only do 5 samples raw unprocessed in our research and not on our seasoned c.q. marinated items.
 Is there also a quota attached to this, the same as E. coli research or should it always be standard?
 If we do have to do it, how many samples per week are involved?

 Regulation & Salmonelle

-“There has been a Salmonella requirement for prepared (fresh or raw meat to which, for , , salt or marinades have been added) for some time now.
+“There has been a Salmonella requirement for prepared (fresh or frozen raw meat to which, for , , salt or marinades have been added) for some time now.
 This requirement was originally absent in 10 grams and later became absent in 25 grams according to a prescribed sampling scheme (Regulation 2073/2005/EC) and applies to all Salmonella!

 Deviation